-Journalism 57 is offered students who wish to take part in producing the "Downtowner," the Downtown Campus student newspaper.
-This monthly publication offers students practice in reporting, writing headlines and captions, photography, layout, art work, proof-reading and advertising.
-This is a three credit course.
+Journalism 160 through 169-a sequence of 10 one credit hour courses-allow students an opportunity to produce campus publications including the "Downtowner," the Downtown Campus student newspaper, as well as learn journalistic skills according to their individual interests.
+These modular courses offer students practice in reporting, feature writing, writing headlines and captions, editing, photography, layout, art work, proofreading and advertising.

 Students interested in helping publish the "Mazagine" should register for Writing 62.
-Articles also can be contributed and these should be submitted either to the magazine office in room 127 of the Classroom Building - North on the West Campus, or the student services coordinator at the Downtown Campus.
+Articles also can be contributed, and these should be submitted either to the magazine office in room 127 of the Classroom Building North on the West Campus, or Educational Support Services at the Downtown Campus.

-"Tlaloc," a bilingual literary magazine, is published annually by students enrolled in literatura creativa (SPA 206).
+"Tlaloc," a bilingual literary magazine, is published annually by students enrolled in literatura creativa (Spanish 206).